domire8/franka_panda_rviz_visualization/README.md

 RViz should be launch showing a Franka Panda robot, as well as the joint state publisher GUI to change the positions of the robot joints interactively.

+## Development

+To visualize and develop other robots from different urdf files and xacro macros, simply change the path in visualization.launch to the desired file.